BrightDV/BoxBox/README.md

 - In-app reader for all the editorial articles with markdown!
 - Enjoy the app even the night with its dark mode.
 - Link to the highlights on YouTube of the qualifications and the race.
-- Wait 'till the next race with its countdown
+- Wait 'till the next race with its countdown.
-- Follow all the action on track with its integrated WebView (live leaderboard)
+- Follow all the action on track with its integrated WebView (live leaderboard).

 *You need to have Internet connection in order to refresh the data.

-See the live demo [here.
-(Be aware that the live demo can be outdated)](https://brightdv.github.io)
+See the live demo [here (outdated).](https://brightdv.github.io)

 ## Services
 | Screen  | Service          | Base URL |